• Skip to primary navigation

 Instructions

-• First, make the flax egg by adding the ground flax and water to a small bowl, mixing together, and setting aside for 5 minutes until thick and gelatinous.
+• First, make the flax egg by adding the ground flax and water to a small bowl.
+Mix together and set aside for 5 minutes until thick and gelatinous.

-• Add the sugar and cold butter to a mixer and cream together until light and fluffy, about 1-2 minutes.
-Then, add in the flax egg and vanilla extract.
-Beat all the wet ingredients together for around 30 seconds to mix.
+• Add the vegan butter and ½ cup sugar to a mixer and cream together until light and fluffy, about 1-2 minutes.
+Then, add in the flax egg and vanilla.
+Mix all the wet ingredients together for around 30 seconds.

 • Once the cookies have cooled, serve and enjoy!